Welcome To MAMI Interpreters

 MAMI’s classes for providers include: how to work with the trained interpreter and the LEP, cultural competency, when you should use the trained on-site interpreter and when telephonic would work.

-MAMI recently initiated a community conversation on the importance of using the trained interpreter.
-The first Forum kicked-off the conversation in November 2014.
-Another forum will be scheduled soon.
+MAMI initiated a community conversation on the importance of using the trained interpreter.
+Check back for news about the next forum.

 MILESTONES AND ACCOMPLISHMENTS